Suitable Spaces for Shape Optimization: Optimization in shape spaces

 An essential operation in Riemannian geometry is the covariant derivative.
 In differential geometry, it is often written in terms of the Christoffel symbols.
 In \cite{BauerHarmsMichor}, Christoffel symbols associated with the Sobolev metrics are provided.
-However, in order to provide a relation with shape calculus, another representation of the covariant derivative in terms of the Sobolev metric $g^1$ is needed.
-The Riemannian connection provided by the following theorem makes it possible to specify the Riemannian shape Hessian.
+However, in order to provide a relation with shape calculus, another representation of the covariant derivative in terms of the Sobolev metric $g^1$ is needed. \kathrin{Now, we get to the first main theorem of this paper.} The Riemannian connection provided by \kathrin{this} theorem makes it possible to specify the Riemannian shape Hessian.